Nyah Football Club: History

 In 1918 Nyah began a new private association with Nyah West, taking in turns to play at either's home ground.
 Collections were made at each match in aid of the Nyah Returned Services.
 After playing Wood Wood in June of the same year, rumors aroused of a new league opening in the area.
 The following month, a new football league featuring Nyah, Nyah West and Wood Wood started competing with the intent of 'augment[ing] local patriotic funds'.
 At the end of the season, Nyah played Nyah West for the Premiership, prevailing by 20 points.

 Nyah did compete in 1922 in the Nyah and Piangil Football Association, however did not competing in 1924 in the Piangil and District Association. in 1925, Nyah joined Nyah West, Piangil, Woorinen and Yarraby to play in the Nyah-Piangil Football Association.
 Nyah remained in this league (which became known as the Mid-Murray Football League in 1934) until it went into recess during 1939, during which Nyah played in the Northern District Football Association for its first and only year.
 The following year play in the Mid-Murray Football League resumed, with play continuing until the 1942-44 recess due to WWII.
 Football began again in 1945, and the following year Nyah defeated Woorinen by 17 points to claim the premiership.
 Nyah were again premiers in 1948, this time defeating Tyntynder by 4 points for the flag.

-Nyah continued in the Mid-Murray Football League for the remainder of its existence, competing in six premierships and winning one in 1963 (defeating Lalbert by 5 points).
+Nyah continued in the Mid-Murray Football League for the remainder of its existence, competing in six grand finals and winning one in 1963 (defeating Lalbert by 5 points).
 Nyah's final year was in 1977, and in 1978 the club merged with Nyah West to create the Nyah-Nyah West United Demons who competed in the Mid-Murray football league (and later the Central Murray Football League) from the 1978 season onward.
 The blue of the Nyah jumpers and the red from the sash of the Nyah West jumpers were combined to create a jumper that was easily purchasable (the same jumper was worn by the Melbourne Football Club at the time).